 The Indiana Health Insurance Marketplace offers affordable medical rates and quality coverage.
 You can purchase a plan and enroll through our website in 15 minutes.
 Because of the complexity of changes and the confusion of determining tax credit amounts, we will guide you through the process of buying a policy, and help you understand which Exchange plans will be best for you or your family.

 Non-Obamacare coverage is also offered, and often prices are substantially less than conventional policies.
 However, preventative benefits may not be 100% covered with no out-of-pocket expenses.
 Plans offer flexible benefits with guaranteed coverage and up to $2 million in available benefits per policy.
+Dental, vision, and critical illness riders are also available.

 Seniors, and any applicant that has reached age 65 are probably eligible for Medicare.
 Although your options are different than persons under age 65, it is still critical to understand which Medigap options (if any) will reduce your out-of-pocket expenses, at a rate that makes the plan cost-effective.
 If you choose an “Advantage” plan, it is also important to verify that your doctors, specialists, and medical facilities are in the carrier’s network.
 Many Supplement plans are offered, including the new Plan G (HD) option.